Inerter (mechanical networks)

 In the study of mechanical networks in control theory, an inerter is a two-terminal device in which the forces applied at the terminals are equal, opposite, and proportional to relative acceleration between the nodes.
-Under the name of J-damper the concept has been used in Formula 1 racing car suspension systems.
+Under the intentionally misleading name of "J-damper" the concept has been used in Formula 1 racing car suspension systems.

 It can be constructed with a flywheel mounted on a rack and pinion.
 It has a similar effect to increasing the inertia of the sprung object.

 Discovery

 Malcolm C. Smith, a control engineering professor at the University of Cambridge, first introduced inerters in a 2002 paper.
 Smith extended the analogy between electrical and mechanical networks (the mobility analogy).
 He observed that the analogy was incomplete, since it was missing a mechanical device playing the same role as an electrical capacitor.
-The analogy makes mass the analogy of capacitance, but the capacitor representing a mass always has one terminal connected to ground potential.
+The analogy makes mass the analog of capacitance, but the capacitor representing a mass always has one terminal connected to the equivalent of ground potential.
 In a real electrical network, capacitors can be connected between any two arbitrary potentials, they are not limited to ground.
 Noticing this, Smith set about finding a mechanical device that was a true analog of a capacitor.
 He found that he could construct such a device using gears and flywheels, one of several possible methods.